A Community Food Hub for Kirkcaldy

 Community Kitchen, Kirkcaldy Town Centre

-We have now purchased town centre premises to house our Community Kitchen.
-The property, on Kirkcaldy’s East Fergus Place, was purchased with a grant from the Scottish Land Fund, a Scottish Government initiative which gives funding and support to help communities take ownership of land and buildings for projects to benefit local people.
+We purchased the building at East Fergus Place with a grant from the Scottish Land Fund, a Scottish Government initiative which gives funding and support to help communities take ownership of land and buildings for projects to benefit local people.

-We have also been awarded a capital grant from the Big Lottery Fund’s Community Assets programme to refurbish the building and fit it out with a Community Kitchen, event space, and as a new base for Greener Kirkcaldy.
+The refurbishment is being funded by a grant from the Big Lottery Fund’s Community Assets programme.
 Once complete, it will centre on a fully equipped training kitchen with 8 workstations, an event space, and a small kitchen garden growing fresh ingredients.The grant will also contribute to the Food Hub project’s initial running costs while we develop it as a social enterprise.
-We are currently working with our architect to finalise the plans for the building, and we hope to open its doors in autumn 2018.

 Horticultural Training Centre, Ravenscraig Walled Garden